 - If you have City of Edmonton inspection approval, submit proof with your application.

 - If you do not have City of Edmonton inspection approval, your operation requires an inspection.

 Inspections may also be booked by email (email@example.com), at least two business days advance notice must be given.

 The City of St. Albert will be conducting a Food Truck Inspection Roundup.

-The Inspections Branch and Fire Services must complete an inspection prior to issuance of a permit.
+The Inspections Branch and Fire Services must complete an inspection prior to the issuance of a permit.
 A $125.00 fee will be charged for any operation requiring an inspection.
-Vendors will be invoiced via mail or email after completion of inspection.
+Vendors will be invoiced via mail or email after the completion of an inspection.
 Permits will be granted after payment has been received.